You’re now viewing the Blood Donor website. Visit:

 - Platelets have a shelf life of only 5 days.

-The Australian Red Cross Blood Service is bound by the Federal Government’s Privacy Act 1988.
-The Blood Service respects and protects the privacy of its donors' personal information and complies with the National Privacy Principles.
+The Australian Red Cross Blood Service is bound by the Privacy Act 1988 as well as other laws that impose obligations regarding personal and health information.
+The Blood Service is committed to protecting the privacy of personal and health information.

 Why we collect information

-The Blood Service collects personal information from you to protect both your health and safety and the safety and sufficiency of blood and blood products.
+- to assess the eligibility of individuals to donate blood and to protect both donor health and safety and the safety and sufficiency of blood and blood products;

 Disclosure of your information